lucideus-repo/UnSAFE_Bank/README.md

 1. Make sure that you are either using the same machine as the server or the server machine is running on a machine on the same local network.
 2. Note down the port number of your web application (APP_PORT).
 Default port is 3000.
 3. Check your server's IP address (`ifconfig` or `ipconfig`) and the port (Default port is 80).
-4. On any browser, navigate to http://<SERVER_IP>:<APP_PORT> and check if you can land at the login page.
+4. On any browser, navigate to http://<SERVER_IP>:<APP_PORT> and check if the application is opening.
 5. Click on `Test Connection?` and enter the <SERVER_IP> and <SERVER_PORT>.
-6. Ensure that the application shows a message `Connection Established`.
+6. Ensure that the application shows a message `Connection Established` and you are good to go.

 ### Login Credentials